arihantverma/arihantverma.com/posts/tech/2021/5-july/react-ui-state-model-vs-vanilla-js.md

 ```

 Instead of storing the checkbox close and open state in DOM itself and reading it by reaching out into the DOM element, we are using React's state model to store that value. **_Think of it as a fish rod.
-Instead of having to inside the water and catching the fish with your hand, you can now do that with your fish rod while sitting in your boat._**
+Instead of having to go inside the water and catching the fish with your hand, you can now do that with your fish rod while sitting in your boat._**

 Instead of handling change on checkbox like this: